There’s a rat in the kitchen, what am I gonna do?!

 In one claim rodents caused more than £5,000 of damage in just seven days, after getting in through the toilet waste pipe and chewing curtains, the mattress and air vents!
 The clean-up process and repairs can be quite costly.

-Better manufacturing methods are helping to keep out rats and mice but it’s worth making sure you’ve taken those extra steps to stave away those unwanted pests.
+Better manufacturing methods are helping to keep mice and rats out of your static caravan or holiday lodge, but it’s worth making sure you’ve taken those extra steps to stave away those unwanted pests.

 If you’re planning on leaving your static caravan or holiday lodge for a few months – or even a few weeks – taking some simple pest control measures can make it all the more resistant to vermin.

-Here are some top tips to stop mice or rats getting into your static caravan or holiday lodge:
+Our top tips to keep mice and rats out of your static caravan or holiday lodge

 - Fit a durable metal mesh to any air vents.
 If you have plastic mesh over vents, replace these with metal – it doesn’t seem to be on their dinner menu!